scE2TM improves single-cell embedding interpretability and reveals cellular perturbation signatures: Methods

-Different from simply splicing cell embeddings trained on data from different perspectives, our strategy attempts to utilize the neighborhood information of the cells.
-The key idea of this strategy is that the same cell of different perspectives should be mapped to the same topic, and that consistent topic assignment between each cell and the corresponding neighboring cell in another perspective is encouraged to integrate the cell's neighborhood information.
+scE$^2$TM is a Variational AutoEncode (VAE) framework.
+The topic-based encoder maps the input sample into the latent Gaussian distribution.
+The reparameterized sample is then transformed via softmax function to represent the cell-topic latent variable $\boldsymbol{\theta}$.
+To integrate internal embedding learned directly from the scRNA-seq training data with the external knowledge provided by the single-cell foundation model, we propose a cross-view distillation strategy.
+The key idea is that the same cell from different perspectives should be mapped to the same topic, and that consistent topic assignment between each cell and the corresponding neighboring cell in another perspective is encouraged by integrating the cell's neighborhood information.
 Specifically, let $\mathbf{x}$ and $\mathbf{v}$ be the internal and external cell embedding representations, respectively.
-We introduce a cell-topic head $f(\cdot): \mathbf{x} \rightarrow \boldsymbol{\theta} \in \mathbb{R}^{K}$ and a cell-cluster head $g(\cdot): \mathbf{v} \rightarrow \boldsymbol{\varphi} \in \mathbb{R}^{K}$, where $K$ is the number of target topics/clusters\footnote{It is worth noting that clusters and topics satisfy a one-to-one correspondence, and the use of different names is mainly to define the architecture of the model more clearly.}.
-Formally, we denote the soft topic/cluster assignment of the $i$-th cell as
+We introduce a cell-topic head $f(\cdot): \mathbf{x} \rightarrow \boldsymbol{\theta} \in \mathbb{R}^{K}$ and a cell-cluster head $g(\cdot): \mathbf{v} \rightarrow \boldsymbol{\varphi} \in \mathbb{R}^{K}$, where $K$ is the number of target topics or clusters\footnote{Clusters and topics are used to mainly distinguish the internal and external embedding, respectively.}.
+For $i\in \{1,\ldots,n\}$ cells, we denote the soft topic/cluster assignment of cell $i$ as